jianlang8611/jianlang8611.github.io/_pages/about.md

 **KDD 2025** \| **CCF A** \| [**Project**](https://github.com/Jian-Lang/REDEEM)

-- REDEEM, the extension work of our RAGPT accetped to AAAI 2025, is a novel framework that pioneers a retrieval-guided conditional generation paradigm for enhancing the missing robustness of pre-trained Multimodal Transformer.
+- REDEEM, the extension work of our RAGPT.
+- Proposing a **retrieval-guided conditional generation** paradigm for enhancing the **missing robustness** of pre-trained Multimodal Transformer.
 </div>
 </div>